amitsandhel/PA273-Potentiostat-Software/README.md

 8. **beastiecommand.csv:** Command language for pa273_v2.py script.
 The command language reads the time and voltages from the beastie command.
 9. **BOOK2.csv:** Csv file where the data is recorded for pa273_v2.py script.
 10. **BOOK3.csv:** Csv file where the data is recorded for pa273_v1.py script.
-11. **Examples:** Folder contains sample log files and sample recorded data.
+11. **Examples folder:** Folder contains sample log files and sample recorded data.
 This data will be generated using the simulator parameter or when running the real experiment.
 Records all command and serial executions.
 12. **Manuals folder:** Folder containing the manuals to operate the potentiostat in pdf format.
+13. **Fake_Serial.py:** Simulates a serial port when running the simulator.

 # Operating Instructions
 * Read the manuals provided on the potentiostat to understand all available commands and how to operate the potentiostat.